Machu-Pichu/ETHDenver_2021/README.md

 # ETHDenver2021
-Machu Picchu entry for ETHDenver 2021
+Machu Picchu entry for ETHDenver 2021.

+This version has a bug that is corrected in the `main` branch: it crashes if you retrieve a disguise before you stored at least one.
+This is because the table of disguise addresses is not retrieved when you connect to the blockchain but only after you store a disguise.
 ## Contributing, from members of the Buidlathon team
 * Fork the repository to your own github
 * Clone your repo to your local workstation and work from there; the main folder is `<your folder>/ETHDenver2021/Pepito`